House of Neville

-The Neville or Nevill family (originally FitzMaldred) is a noble house of early medieval origin, which was a leading force in English politics in the later Middle Ages.
+The House of Neville or Nevill family (originally FitzMaldred) is a noble house of early medieval origin, which was a leading force in English politics in the Late Middle Ages.
 The family became one of the two major powers in northern England and played a central role in the Wars of the Roses along with their rival, the House of Percy.

 Origins

-The male-line origin of the Neville family first appears in surviving records not until decades after the Norman Conquest of England (1066) and Domesday Book (1086), which did not cover County Durham, the area of their earliest recorded landholdings.
+The great Neville family traces its origins to Geoffrey “de Neville” (d.circa 1242), the son of Robert FitzMaldred and Isabel de Neville, who adopted the family name of his mother.

+Male line of Robert FitzMaldred

 The male line of the Nevilles was of native origin, and the family may well have been part of the pre-Conquest aristocracy of Northumbria.
-Following the Norman Conquest, most of the existing Anglo-Saxon aristocracy of England were dispossessed and replaced by a new Norman ruling elite, and although such survivals are very rare, continued landholding by native families was more common in the far north of England, including in County Durham, than in the south.
+Following the Norman Conquest in 1066 most of the existing Anglo-Saxon aristocracy of England were dispossessed and replaced by a new Norman ruling elite, and although such survivals are very rare, continued landholding by native families was more common in the far north of England, including in County Durham, the area of their earliest recorded landholdings.

-Ribald, son of Odo, Count of Penthièvre, received the Lordship of Middleham from Alan Rufus.
-Ribald was a male-line ancestor of the Ancient House of Neville since Middleham later passed by marriage and consequent female descent to the House of Neville.
-Before the Norman Conquest, the lands around were controlled by Gilpatrick.
-In 1069, William the Conqueror granted them to his Breton cousin Alan Rufus, who built a wooden motte-and-bailey castle above the town.
-By the time of the 1086 Domesday Book, Alan had passed the castle to his brother Ribald.
-Its earthworks are still visible at William's Hill.
-Alan also built the castle at Richmond.

-Construction began in 1190 of Middleham Castle, which still dominates the town.
-The Nevilles, Earls of Westmorland, acquired it through marriage to a female descendant of Ribald in the 13th century.
-It has been dubbed the "Windsor of the North".